speth/ember/readme.txt

 to produce mech.xml.

-5. Prepare the input file, based on the one specified in
+6. Prepare the input file, based on the one specified in

-    1dflameV2/input/example-input.txt
+    1dflameV2/input/example-premixed.py

-Specify mech.xml (which needs to be in whatever directory is specified as the "input" directory in input file) as the mechanismFile and "gas" as the phaseID.
-The other parameters you may want to change are in the InitialCondition and StrainParameters section of the input file.
+A complete list of all available input parameters may be found in "lib/input.py".
+Specify the path to your mechanism file (which needs to be in whatever directory is specified as the "input" directory in input file) as the mechanismFile and "gas" as the phaseID.
+The other parameters you may want to change are in the Paths, InitialCondition, and StrainParameters sections.

-6. Run the code: The code takes the path to the input file as an argument.
-The code relies on the Matlab libraries for saving data, so the path to those libraries must be specified.

-    $ export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/opt/matlab_r2007a/bin/glnxa64
-    $ ./1dflameV2 input/myinputfile.txt

-7. Examine the output files:
+7. Run the code:

+     python myInputFile.py &

+This may take a while.
+You can watch the solver's progress as it is written to the file specified by "Paths.logFile" in the input file.

+8. Examine the output files.
+The files are HDF5 data files, which can be read using the Python h5py module or Matlab.

-   * integral.mat contains integral flame properties (flame speed, e.g.) as a function of time
+   * outNow.h5 contains integral flame properties (e.g. flame speed) as a function of time
-   * profNNNNNN.mat contain the temperature & species profiles output periodically.
+   * profNNNNNN.h5 contain the temperature & species profiles output periodically.
+   * profNow.h5 contains the most recently saved profiles.